 - 1/2 cup warm water

-If the dough is too sticky, add more husk, 1/2 tsp.
-(2.5 g) at a time.
+Prepare the dough.
+Add the almond flour, psyllium, baking powder, and salt into a medium mixing bowl and stir to combine.
+Add the olive oil and water, and mix to combine.
+Using your hands, knead the dough until soft, pliable, and elastic, about 1 minute.
+If the dough is too dry, add more water, 1 Tbsp./15 ml at a time.
+If the dough is too sticky, add more psyllium, 1/2 tsp./2.5 g at a time.
 The dough will always be a bit moist but it shouldn't stick to your hands at all.
 It must come together as a soft, elastic dough.

-Set aside for 10 minutes.
+Roll out the dough.
 Cut the dough into 4 even pieces.
-Roll each piece into a small ball.
-Place one of the dough balls between two pieces of parchment paper (not wax paper!) and press the ball with your palm to flatten it out a little bit.
-Roll the dough out as thinly as you like.
-My tortillas are usually around 8" (20 cm) in diameter.
+Roll each piece into a tight ball.
+Place one of the dough balls between two pieces of parchment paper (not wax paper!) and press the ball with the palm of your hand to flatten it out a little bit.
+Using a rolling pin, roll out the dough as thinly as you like.
+My tortillas are usually 1⁄16-in/1.6-mm thick.

-Unpeel the first layer of parchment paper from your tortilla.
-Use a plate to cut out round tortilla.
+To make perfectly round tortillas, you can use a cutter, a bowl, or a small plate (and cut around it).
 Keep the outside dough to reform a ball and roll out 1-2 more tortillas - that is how I make 1-2 extra tortillas from the 4 balls above.

-Flip over the tortilla on the hot pan and peel off carefully the last piece of parchment paper.
+Cook the tortillas.
+Preheat a well-seasoned cast iron (or non-stick) griddle over medium-high heat.
+Add 1 tsp./5 ml olive oil and rub the surface of the skillet with a piece of an absorbent paper towel to get rid of any excess oil.
+Flip over the tortilla on the hot skillet and peel off carefully the second piece of parchment paper.
 Cook for 2-3 minutes on the first side, flip over using a spatula and cook for 1-2 more minutes on the other side.

 Repeat the rolling and cooking for the next 4 tortillas.
-Make sure you rub the oiled absorbent paper onto the pan each time you remove a tortilla, so the tortillas don't stick to the pan.
+Make sure you rub the oiled absorbent paper onto the skillet each time you remove a tortilla, so the tortillas don't stick to the skillet.

-*The finer the almond flour, the softer the almond tortillas will be.
+*The finer the almond flour, the softer the almond flour tortillas will be.